roboticslab-uc3m/teo-developer-manual/driver-check-procedure.md

 17. `sudo shutdown -h now` ((this is about ssh))
 18. `ssh teo@locomotion` (this is for the locomotion PC)
 19. Repeat from step 4 to 17.

+## Possible Results

+- [dumpCanBus] Driver does not indicate presence
+- [oneCanBusOneWrapper] Driver indicates presence, but does not move, error unknown
+- [oneCanBusOneWrapper] Driver indicates presence, but does not move, error known/displayed
+- [oneCanBusOneWrapper] Driver indicates presence, and moves (good!)